Roblox-Thot/Token-Logger/README.md

-# A very basic Discord token logger in Python
+# A very basic Discord token finder in Python

 Script will only log into console if you want any thing else you will have to do it yourself as I will not help you!